vgarmes/vgarmes.github.io/src/content/writing/mise-as-nvm-replacement.md

 brew install mise
 ```

-If you use Zsh, initialize mise in your `.zshrc`:
+If you use a Zsh terminal shell, initialize mise in your `.zshrc`:

 ```shell
 echo 'eval "$(mise activate zsh)"' >> ~/.zshrc